gschup/ggrs/examples/README.md

 Since BoxGame is based on floats and uses floating-point sin, cos and sqrt, I fully expect this example to desync when compiled on two different architectures/platforms.
 This is intentional to see when and how that happens.
-If you plan to implement your own deterministic game, make sure to take floating-point inpresicions and non-deterministic results into consideration.
+If you plan to implement your own deterministic game, make sure to take floating-point impresicions and non-deterministic results into consideration.

 ### Launching BoxGame P2P and Spectator